 The answers I received became the signposts of an unlikely journey that started with working in the Majority world with Wycliffe Bible Translators, teaching school students sport and caring for youth-at-risk with YFC Australia.

-Then at 25, God called me into full-time ministry.
+Then at 26, God called me into full-time ministry.
 At the time I had no idea what he meant.
 In my conservative background, women weren’t allowed to carry the offering bag in church, much less be pastors.
 Back then, my ‘career’ aspirations amounted to perfecting a chocolate triple-layer torte and crafting the mitered corners of a patchwork quilt.

+So it was back to study and a Masters degree, before pioneering a church in a beachside suburb of Melbourne with the Australian Christian Churches.
+Later I ministered in two different ministry training colleges in Melbourne and Sydney.
 Today you’ll find me speaking in churches and conferences, training and consulting with pastors and developing resources for the website, TV, radio and various publications.
 I attend a local church in Sydney and have a fabulous leadership team who are also my spiritual family.
 I couldn’t do this without them.

 When not working, I’m likely to be found hiking a tall mountain and skiing down it, or paddling a kayak in the early morning on Sydney Harbour!
 I love to explore unknown places and can still bake a decent chocolate cake (though admittedly I’ve lost the flair of those early days).